|

 has some additional flexibility.

-First, if you do not call init
+First, if you do not call init, and

 a library module prints a diagnostic warning or error message,